 Welcome to Boston, a city rich with writers, readers, and literary culture, both past and present.
-Whether you’re looking to find your next read, be inspired by some bookish sites, or want to learn more about Boston’s literary history, here’s a list of ten not-to-be-missed literary places to visit the next time you’re in Beantown.
+Whether you’re looking to find your next read, be inspired by some bookish sites, or learn more about Boston’s literary history, here’s a list of ten not-to-be-missed literary places to visit next time you’re in Boston.

 Boston Public Library

 The Boston Public Library was founded in 1848, the first large free municipal library in the country, and today it’s considered to be one of the largest municipal public library systems in America.
 Start your walkthrough of the space in the McKim Building (the older building facing Copley Square, built in 1895).

 Head up the marble staircase, past the lions, to beautiful Bates Hall reading room, probably the BPL’s most iconic space.
 Stop into the room next door to see Arthurian legend murals by Edwin Austin Abbey; head upstairs to see a marvelously painted Biblical ceiling by John Singer Sargent.

 Find your way through the shelves and hallways to the newer building, the Johnston Building.
 Built in 1972, the Johnston Building recently underwent a massive renovation, turning the once dark and dreary building into a bright space, with comfy chairs, meeting areas, a café, and a welcoming front lobby.
 Don’t forget to spend some time in the outdoor courtyard with your stack of books, sitting around the fountain.